Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * Vector Action space: (Continuous) Size of 3, corresponding to forward movement, y-axis rotation, and whether to use laser to disable other agents.
     * Visual Observations (Optional; None by default): First-person view for each agent.
 * Reset Parameters: None
-* Benchmark Total Cumulative Reward: >10
+* Benchmark Mean Reward: 10

 ## Hallway